Comunitea/external_ecommerce_modules/website_blog_base/README.rst

 * Add advise No blog post yet in latest post
 * Change blog_post_complete to include right column
 * Change blog_post_short view in two columns and change teaser by subtitle
+* Render posts short list like as latest posts (Traditional view can be used too)

 Set this in Website > Blog